IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/metabox-block/README.md

   - __You need to enable the custom fields in the Gutenberg editor preferences in General/Advanced before you can use it.__

-    - **Caveat** : If you enable the custom fields in the Gutenberg editor preferences the gutenberg-metabox-jsonschema block will not save anymore since the custom fields mechanism is later in the save process than the block mechanism.
+    - **Caveat** : If you enable the custom fields in the Gutenberg editor preferences the metabox-block block will not save anymore since the custom fields mechanism is later in the save process than the block mechanism.

 # Development